 Lydia’s project has been shown at De Appel in September 2021 and at Portikus in December 2021.

 Makimakkuk (b.
 1988) is a singer, MC, DJ, music maker, and artist.
 Makimakkuk’s sound is inspired by various musical genres such as hip-hop, folk, experimental, drum and bass, footwork, as well as freestyle and improvisation with an abstract, serious, and at the same time sarcastic lyrical approach to different personal, social, and political issues.
 She has performed and participated in a number of events, including Re|Sound III as part of Ma3azef’s Symposium on Arabic Music in collaboration with Sharjah Art Foundation; Boiler Room Palestine (Ramallah); SN8 (Berlin); and Nicolas Jaar’s closing act (Ramallah).
 She has participated in the Qattan Foundation’s Cité des arts Paris art residency; Anna Lindh Foundation, and Centre Culturel de Rencontre Abbaye de Neumünster art residency in 2014 where she released her first EP Fada’ with Luxembourgish producer Sunglitters.
 She started writing original songs in 2007 and has been active ever since in the independent music scene of Ramallah, Palestine.

-Selected proposal to be presented at Ancienne Belgique in Brussels and Kulturen der Welt in Berlin:
+Selected proposal to be presented at Haus der Kulturen der Welt in Berlin:

-Makimakkuk will be performing at Ancienne Belgique in spring 2022, and at Haus der Kulturen der Welt in summer 2022.
+Makimakkuk will be performing at Haus der Kulturen der Welt in Autumn 2022.

 About the partners